 The development took nearly 10 months.
 We launched the campaign mainly through earned media and PR-activation, by sending out the perfume along with our key message to influencers, journalist and other relevant opinion leaders.
 Simultaneously we launched an online film to further spark the debate on food waste on social media.

-The campaign garnered global interest: Samples were requested from Germany, France, The Netherlands, USA, India, Australia and China, as well as Sweden
+The campaign garnered global interest with 250 million earned media impressions.
+Samples were requested from Germany, France, The Netherlands, USA, India, Australia and China, as well as Sweden

 Old Milk was perceived to have a clear sustainability message and brand perception of them as a ‘modern brand that takes responsibility for the environment’ went up by 5% - out performing any previous COOP purpose campaign.